Our biological engineering faculty and students focus on tissue replacement and regeneration.

 Natesh Parashurama - Liver stem cell biology, differentiation, cell therapy, organogenesis, disease modeling, tissue engineering.
 Multimodality molecular imaging, monitoring molecular events in living subjects

-Sheldon Park - Protein engineering, yeast surface display, bioinformatics, molecular dynamics simulations
+Sheldon Park - Protein engineering, yeast display, therapeutic antibody, biosensor and diagnostics

 Blaine Pfeifer - Metabolic engineering, heterologous natural product biosynthesis, genetic vaccine design